yashsawkar/Secure_File_Sharing/README.md

 	6. CI/CD Pipeline:
 	•	Automate builds and deployments using GitHub Actions, Jenkins, or GitLab CI/CD.
 	•	Ensure tests are run automatically before deployment.

+By following this plan, your system will be ready for production with scalability, security, and performance in mind.